Privacy: Privacy paradox and economic valuation

 The privacy paradox is a phenomenon in which online users state that they are concerned about their privacy but behave as if they were not.
-While this term was coined as early as 1998, it wasn't used in its current popular sense until the year 2000.
+While this term was coined as early as 1998, it was not used in its current popular sense until the year 2000.

 Susan B. Barnes similarly used the term privacy paradox to refer to the ambiguous boundary between private and public space on social media.
 When compared to adults, young people tend to disclose more information on social media.
 However, this does not mean that they are not concerned about their privacy.
 Susan B. Barnes gave a case in her article: in a television interview about Facebook, a student addressed her concerns about disclosing personal information online.
 However, when the reporter asked to see her Facebook page, she put her home address, phone numbers, and pictures of her young son on the page.

 The privacy paradox has been studied and scripted in different research settings.
 Several studies have shown this inconsistency between privacy attitudes and behavior among online users.
 However, by now an increasing number of studies have also shown that there are significant and at times large correlations between privacy concerns and information sharing behavior, which speaks against the privacy paradox.
 A meta-analysis of 166 studies published on the topic reported an overall small but significant relation between privacy concerns and informations sharing or use of privacy protection measures.
 So although there are several individual instances or anecdotes where behavior appear paradoxical, on average privacy concerns and privacy behaviors seem to be related, and several findings question the general existence of the privacy paradox.

 However, the relationship between concerns and behavior is likely only small, and there are several arguments that can explain why that is the case.
 According to the attitude-behavior gap, attitudes and behaviors are in general and in most cases not closely related.
 A main explanation for the partial mismatch in the context of privacy specifically is that users lack awareness of the risks and the degree of protection.
 Users may underestimate the harm of disclosing information online.
 On the other hand, some researchers argue that the mismatch comes from lack of technology literacy and from the design of sites.
 For example, users may not know how to change their default settings even though they care about their privacy.
 Psychologists Sonja Utz and Nicole C. Krämer particularly pointed out that the privacy paradox can occur when users must trade-off between their privacy concerns and impression management.

-Personal data have different personal and public value and are used for different purposes in citizen-state interactions, compared to customer-business interactions.
-Therefore, the privacy paradox in citizen state actions – for example in AI driven public services – urges a broader public debate on how governments can safeguard citizen privacy, beyond the economic valuation of personal data.